minprog/programming-1/info/20 Components.md

 * Correctness --- have you tried doing everything?

 	1. whole part is missing, or too many bugs to get it working
-    2. has to be fixed to get it working
+    2. has to be fixed to get it running
-	3. it works without real bugs, but a small part is unfinished
+	3. it runs without problems, but a small part is unfinished
 	4. everything is there, but not always the correct result
 	5. even with erroneous input the program still works